What is TBI?

 Despite sounding fairly straightforward, a traumatic brain injury (TBI) can be highly varied in its presentation and outcome due to a variety of factors.

 Additionally, the causes of a TBI can be just as varied.
 Generally, a TBI results from bleeding in the brain, tearing of tissues, and/or brain swelling when the brain moves inside the skull at the time of an impact.
 Recent statistics suggest that millions of individuals are affected by TBIs.
 Such injuries are frequently a result of motor vehicle accidents (e.g., auto/car, motorcycles, bicycles, and boats), gunshot wounds, sports injuries, work related injuries, falls at home, etc. More recently, stronger attention has been paid to IED and bomb related TBIs sustained by our brave service men and women of the armed forces.
-While adolescents and younger adult males seem to be most at risk, TBIs are also frequently seen in pediatric and geriatric populations across all ethnicities.
+While adult males seem to be most at risk, TBIs are also frequently seen in pediatric and geriatric populations across all ethnicities.

 Three Levels of TBI Severity